Domiii/dbux/README.md

    * when user textEditor selection changes, select trace at cursor
    * integrate with `Playback`
 * [callstack]
-   * render callstack (`executionContext`s to root) of "selected trace"
+   * render callstack of "context of `traceSelection.selected`" all the way to its root
+      * if no parent, see if it has a `schedulerTrace` and pick that one
+      * different icon for
-   * top: context of selected trace
+   * top: context of selected trace (sort all contexts by )
+   * children: no children for now
+   * label: `context.displayName`
+   * description: loc.start@where
-   * when clicking a node: select first trace in context
+   * when clicking a node: select the trace of the call of the next guy in context
 * [dbuxTraceDetailsView]
    * on refresh: render `selectedTrace` at top (and other nodes at cursor)
       * the heuristics to determine the trace at cursor are not accurate enough